 DIRECTOR: Professor Joseph M. Connors

 The Albany Law School Clinic and Justice Center is funded, in part, through public grants and private donors.
-If you would like to make a donation, please contact James Kellerhouse, Director of Development, email@example.com, 518-445-3219, or click here to give online.
+If you would like to make a donation, please contact James Kellerhouse, Assistant Dean for Institutional Advancement, email@example.com, 518-445-3219, or click here to give online.